farling42/fvtt-export-markdown/README.md

 Links to non-journal entries will be converted to Markdown-format links (which will obviously point to non-existent pages).

+## Options

+### Format for non-decoded data

+You can select either YAML or JSON for notes created from Actors and Items, to specify the format in which the data should be displayed within the note.

+### Format Scenes for Leaflet plugin

+All scenes will be converted to use the syntax required for Obsidian's "Leaflet" plugin.

+### JournalEntry folders use UUID instead of Journal name

+When not checked, folders will use the journal entry's name; when checked, folders will use the journal entry's UUID.

+(Note that Obsidian's "AidenLX's Folder Note" plugin will show the journal's title in the note explorer.)

+*Using UUID allows for easier (and more unique) linking of links between documents.*

+### Use UUID of each document as the Note name

+With this option checked, all documents will be stored in a file whose name is Foundry's UUID.
+(Obsidian's "Front Matter Title" plugin will show the document's title in Obsidian's note explorer panel)

+With this option unchecked, all documents will be stored in a file whose name is the Document's name.

+*Using UUID allows for easier (and more unique) linking of links between documents.*

 ## Installation

 The module can be installed directly from your Foundry server's module management page.